 If you’re reading through this packing guide now, that means your trip to the beautiful Hells Canyon will soon be upon you.
-While packing may be your least favorite traveling activity, we’ve compiled a general list of what you should bring on the adventure to help out.
+While packing may be your least favorite traveling activity, we’ve compiled a general list of what you should bring on the adventure.
 Whether you are traveling to Hells Canyon to fish, raft, hike, camp, or simply experience all this rugged terrain has to offer, you are sure to be prepared for the excitement that lies ahead.
 Here are the basics on how to pack for a trip to Hells Canyon.

-Packing Tips: Be Ready for the Weather
+Be Ready for the Weather

 Ideal Attire for Cold Weather